method5/method5/administer_method5.md

 1: Install Method5 on remote databases.
 ---------------------------------------

-Run this command on the management server, as a DBA, to generate a SQL*Plus script.
+First, run the below command on the management server, as a DBA, to generate a SQL*Plus script.
 It's a big script, use a GUI program like Oracle SQL Developer so you can easily save the output.
 (If you're using Oracle SQL Developer, use the "Run Statement" button, not the "Run Script" button.)

-	select method5.method5_admin.generate_remote_install_script() from dual;

 Run that generated script on *every* new database, as SYSDBA.
 This is the only step that must be run on every database, and it only needs to be run once.
 This may take a while, you can start with a few databases and come back to this step later.
+The script feedback should always end with the word "SUCCESS".

+	select method5.method5_admin.generate_remote_install_script() from dual;

-Run these commands on the management server as a DBA and view the results.
+Next, run these commands on the management server as a DBA and view the results.

 	--Create new database links.
 	--Check DBMS_OUTPUT for any warnings about low parallel settings.